justiny7/pigs/README.md

 I'm using a Raspberry Pi Zero W in a bare-metal environment.
 Make sure you have some cross compiler that can compile C code with no Linux libraries (I'm using musl's `arm-none-eabi` toolchain on Mac).
 - This codebase is built on top of a bare-metal OS I've been working on at [rpi\_os](https://github.com/justiny7/rpi_os).
 It comes with a bootloader which makes uploading kernel images to the Pi easier - feel free to follow the instructions in that repository to set it up, or use your own bootloader (or just copy the kernel to the SD card)
 - You'll also need to install vc4asm, an assembler for VideoCore IV kernels.
 On Mac, you can do so by running `brew install vc4asm`.
-    - Note: there is one issue I ran into when compiling vc4 code with not being able to find the build-in include files (vc4.qinc).
+    - **Note**: there is one issue I ran into when compiling vc4 code with not being able to find the built-in include files (`vc4.qinc`).
 To fix this, I updated the qasm rules in the Makefile (lines 67-69) with the absolute path to where my vc4 binary is stored.
 You may have to do the same.

 With this, you can clone and compile the repo:
 ```bash